AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 ## Homogeneous Pedestrian

-As shown in the below example, this kind of pedestrian is obtained by attaching the {{% api package=model.implementations.properties class=Pedestrian %}} property along with some other generic ones.
+As shown in the example below, this kind of pedestrian is obtained by attaching the
+{{% API package=model.implementations.properties class=Pedestrian %}} property
+along with some other generic ones.

 {{< code path="src/test/resources/website-snippets/homogeneous-pedestrian.yml" >}}